go-aah/docs/server-extension.md

 ## Event: OnStart

-`OnStart` event is published right before the start of `aah Server`.
-At this stage entire application is initialized, just server is not yet started.
+`OnStart` event is published right before the start of `aah go Server`.
+At this stage application is completely initialized, just server is not yet started.

 **Supports Multiple:** Yes